 The endocannabinoid system is the subject of ongoing research, but cannabinoid receptors are found in the central nervous and peripheral nervous systems.
 Researchers believe the endocannabinoid system may play a role in:

 - Relaxing muscles

 - Reducing inflammation

 - Regulating appetite and metabolism

-Research findings published in Molecular Psychiatry reveal that heavy marijuana users are at risk of developing false memories.
+Findings published in Molecular Psychiatry reveal that heavy marijuana users are at risk of developing false memories.
 This is even the case if these users have gone for months without smoking cannabis.

-A 2015 study, published in the academic journal Hippocampus, found that subjects who had a prior history of cannabis use disorder had abnormal hippocampal shape and episodic memory impairment.
-Whether this was actually caused by marijuana use or was simply associated with it was not determined by the study.
+A 2015 study, published in Hippocampus, found that subjects who had a prior history of cannabis use disorder had abnormal hippocampal shape and episodic memory impairment.
+The study did not determine whether marijuana use caused the issue or was simply associated with it.

 The same study also noted that regular marijuana smoking might cause “possible increases in lung volumes and modest increases in airway resistance,” but that the clinical (or real-world) consequence of this is unknown.
 Regular marijuana use does not appear to cause the same long-term lung damage that tobacco smoking does.